-All comments posted to any Town Facebook site are bound by Facebook's Statement of Rights and Responsibilities, located at http://facebook.com/terms.php, and the Town reserves the right to report any violation of Facebook's Statement of Rights and Responsibilities to Facebook with the intent that Facebook takes appropriate and reasonable responsive action.
+All comments posted to any Town Facebook site are bound by Facebooks Statement of Rights and Responsibilities.
+The Town reserves the right to report any violation of Facebook's Statements of Rights and Responsibilities to Facebook with the intent that Facebook takes appropriate and reasonable responsive action.